groupdocs-signature/GroupDocs.Signature-Docs/java/release-notes/release-notes-2021/groupdocs.signature-for-java-21.8-release-notes.md

 * The issues with deleting Digital signatures in Word Processing and Spreadsheet files were fixed.
 * Added support of Spreadsheet formats XLT and XLTM.
 * Improvements were made to run sign processing with multiple threads.
-* Implemented metadata adjustments ehn midifying documents.
+* Implemented metadata adjustments when modifying documents.
 * Few other minor bugs were fixed.

 Full List of Issues Covering all Changes in this Release